Chronic actinic dermatitis (overview) L57.1

 This section has been translated automatically.

-Relatively rare, eminently chronic, highly pruritic or burning, therapy-resistant, eczematous skin disease in light-exposed areas which can be provoked at the beginning of the disease by UV rays (UVB), in the further course also by UVA or by normal daylight (non-specific).
+Relatively rare, eminently chronic, extremely itchy or burning, therapy-resistant, eczematous skin disease in light-exposed areas, which can be provoked by UVB radiation at the beginning of the disease and also by UVA radiation or normal daylight (non-specific) as the disease progresses.

 In many cases, the triggering phototoallergen can no longer be determined.

-There is a seasonal dependence with intensification of the skin symptoms in the summer months.
+There is a seasonal dependency with intensification of the skin symptoms in the summer months.

 Classification